SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.de.md

 For a web application, details to measure include: throughput, latency, data loss, individual component loading times...

-Note: All browsers have a performance tab in their developers' tools section (accessible by pressing F12)
+Note 1: All browsers have a performance tab in their developers' tools section (accessible by pressing F12)

 Note 2: is a subtype of **_non-functional testing_**